Open Figure Drawing Sessions

 Please note that there is NO instruction provided.
 Frederica Hall will be the moderator and help direct the model and take requests from participants on poses and timing.
 Other than that, participants are on their own to draw or create using the model as inspiration.
 No materials are provided.
 Participants are encouraged to bring easels to use.
 Some drawing horses are available on a first-come-first-served basis.
 Advance registration is strongly encouraged even for a single date; drop-ins are welcome but may be turned away if the session is full.

 Frederica Hall follows a multi-disciplinary approach in the arts, working primarily in visual arts that source performance-art and vice versa.
 Her work is informed by the mysterious surrounding cosmos, reflections on myth, metaphor, and humanities’ uncharted origins.

 $125 / all 8 sessions, Or $18/ session

 $145 / all 8 sessions Or $20/session

-The show will take place on Saturday, October 26, 2019, doors are at 6:30pm and the show will start at 7:30pm.
-Tickets are $18 in advance and $20 on the day of the show, with a $40 VIP ticket option.
-VIP tickets include early access, swag and a preferred seats in the first two rows.
-Tickets can be purchased online, in person at Coconino Center for the Arts.
+The show will take place on Friday, November 8, 2019, doors are at 7:00pm and the show will start at 7:30pm.
+Tickets are $15 Advance and $18 Day of Show.
+Tickets can be purchased online or in person at Coconino Center for the Arts.
 All ticket sales are final – no refunds will be issued.